lamini-ai/lamini-examples/ift.md

 Tell me about a bear.
 ```

-The robot produces a boring reply:
+The robot produces an uninteresting reply:
 ```
 Bears eat honey.
 ```